jsb/LayoutEmbedding/README.md

 make -j4
 ```

-## Command Line Interface

-The `embed` command provides a command-line interface to our algorithm.
-Use `view_embedding` to inspect previously computed embeddings.

-Both commands provide a `--help` argument for further details.

-## Replicating Experiments
+## Replication of Results

-Source code for experiments and figures in the paper is found in the `apps/eg2021` folder.
-Run the following executables to replicate the results:
+Source code for experiments and figures in the paper is found in the `apps/eg2021` folder.Run the following executables to replicate the results:

 * `pig_figure` (Fig. 1)
 * `homotopy_cube_figure` (Fig. 2)